Rushikesh-Malave-175/Goykar-Assist-Showcase/README.md

  8. Safety and Moderation: Users/Service providers/Inappropriate content can be reported.
 Admin login with control panel.
  9. Offers and rewards: Reward repeating customers with offers/coupons/festival based discounts.
-10. (future enhn.)
-Community & feedback: Customers can give feedback on the service providers.
+10. Community & feedback: Customers can give feedback on the service providers.
 And vice-versa as well.

 ### Live: (awaiting)